2011 Nigerien general election: Presidential candidates

 Hama Amadou, who was Prime Minister from 1995 to 1996 and again from 2000 to 2007, returned from exile in France in March 2010 and created a new party, the Nigerien Democratic Movement for an African Federation (MODEN/FA).
 On 11 July 2010, he publicly announced his desire to stand as the MODEN/FA candidate for the 2011 presidential election and vowed to "fight as hard as I can to win power".

-The junta kept Tandja in detention following the coup, making it impossible for him to pursue any political activity; his ousted party, the National Movement for a Developing Society (MNSD), repeatedly demanded his release.
-The MNSD was expected to nominate its President, Seyni Oumarou—who was Prime Minister from 2007 to 2009 and President of the National Assembly from 2009 to 2010—as its presidential candidate.
+The junta kept Tandja in detention following the coup, making it impossible for him to pursue any political activity; his ousted party, the MNSD, repeatedly demanded his release.
+The MNSD was expected to nominate its president, Seyni Oumarou—who was Prime Minister from 2007 to 2009 and President of the National Assembly from 2009 to 2010—as its presidential candidate.
 However, Oumarou was accused of embezzlement and arrested on 29 July 2010.
-The Commission to Fight Financial Crime alleged that he owed the state 270 million CFA francs.
+The commission to Fight Financial Crime alleged that he owed the state 270 million CFA francs.
 The MNSD expressed outrage at the arrest of Oumarou and demanded his release; it said that the charge against him was a politically motivated effort to smear and marginalize the party.
 On 2 August 2010, Oumarou was charged and released on bail.

 The MNSD announced on 10 August 2010 that Oumarou had been designated as its presidential candidate at a party congress.

 The Nigerien Party for Democracy and Socialism (PNDS) designated Mahamadou Issoufou as the party's presidential candidate at a meeting in early November 2010.
 Issoufou said on the occasion that "the moment has come, the conditions are right", and he called on party members to "turn these conditions into votes at the ballot box".
 Some observers considered Issoufou—a major figure in Nigerien politics for many years—to be potentially the strongest candidate in the election.

 The Constitutional Council of the Transition approved ten presidential candidates in December 2010, including all the key contenders: Mahamadou Issoufou, Mahamane Ousmane, Seyni Oumarou, Hama Amadou, Amadou Boubacar Cissé, Amadou Cheiffou, Moussa Moumouni Djermakoye, Ousmane Issoufou Oubandawaki, Mariama Gamatié Bayard and Abdoulaye Amadou Traoré.
 One candidate, Ibrahima Saidou Maiga, was rejected.

 As the election date approached in January 2011, Issoufou, Oumarou, and Amadou were seen as the favourites; the latter two agreed to back each other if only one of them should enter the run-off.